dahiyaakshay/MarAI/MarAI Backend Server Files New Updated 1.md

 # Root Cause: TokenModel.createToken() expects object format, not direct ID

 # Check for null user_id tokens in database
-psql -U marai_user -d marai_dev -c "
+psql -U postgres -d marai_db -c "
 SELECT user_id, created_at, expires_at
 FROM tokens
 WHERE user_id IS NULL;
 "

 # Verify correct token creation
-psql -U marai_user -d marai_dev -c "
+psql -U postgres -d marai_db -c "
 SELECT user_id, created_at, expires_at
 FROM tokens
 WHERE user_id IS NOT NULL